 “God is not a man that He should lie, neither the son of man that He should repent.”
 (Numbers 23:19).
-This plain spoken scripture actually contradicts some important dogmas about the trinity!
+Here’s a case where scripture actually contradicts an important dogma concerning the trinity!
 (The church fathers insist that Jesus is God.)
 It contains a heretical thought and we wonder how trinitarian scholars have managed to ignore it for so long.
 What was the LORD thinking when He inspired these words?
 If God was a man this is exactly the kind of talk that would have gotten Him excommunicated!
 It seems to us God knew full well this verse wouldn’t harmonize with the doctrine of the trinity… but He included it in the scripture anyway.

 Jesus Said “I Am a Man”

 Jesus claimed to be a man.
 “I am a man who has told you the truth that I heard from God, but now you want to kill me.”
 (John 8:40) He told the truth when He said He was a man and He told the truth when He declared that His accusers wanted to kill Him.
 Jesus was born into the world like all men, but God is eternal and was never born.
 Christ was tempted like all men, but God cannot be tempted.
 Finally, Jesus died like all men but God cannot die.
 It’s clear in the scripture that Jesus claimed to be the Christ, the Son of God, but he never claimed to be God Himself.
 The question we ask is this: Was Jesus God or was He a man?

 By One Man’s Obedience